Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 Carlino is a family name from San Pietro Avellana.
 It is, though, a fairly common name in Italy.
 I was first told about Pete and Sam Carlino by Wilberta Illig.
 I learned more from Cathy Madonna Youngblood.
 We were interested in finding out if Pete and Sam came from SPA.
 I've done some on-line research about the brothers.
 I have not found them in any of the birth records from the SPA microfilms.
 At the bottom of this page is a summary of all the date information that I've been able to gather.

-As my research progressed, I have concluded that Pete and Sam were not from SPA - the WWI Draft Registrations of both men shows they were from Lucca Sicula, Agrigento, Italy (in Sicily Region).
+As my research progressed, I have concluded that Pete and Sam were not from SPA and are not related to my Carlino family - the WWI Draft Registrations of both men shows they were from Lucca Sicula, Agrigento, Italy (in Sicily Region).

-Everything on this page is publicly available information.
+Everything on this page is publicly available information or was sent to me via email as shown.

 From americanmafia.com: